Nellaker-group/TowardsDeepPhenotyping/README.md

 For more details, please refer to our arXiv publication:

+## Pipeline Deployment on Whole Images

 ## Model Weights and Benchmark Data

 Additional test images (19GB for about 14K images), that can be used as benchmark data, are provided [here.](https://drive.google.com/open?id=1EPu-FKU62zSKNBIVjQKSXvv53PexiNo2)

+All models, fine tuned on our histological data sets, are freely available for download using the following links:

 | Model     | Weights                                                                     |
 |-----------|-----------------------------------------------------------------------------|